vtex-apps/search/docs/Autocomplete.md

 ## Description

 `Autocomplete` is an alternative for the default VTEX autocomplete.
-It includes
+It includes:

-- Top searches list
+- Top Searches.
-- Search history list
+- Search History.
-- Product suggestion
+- Product Suggestions.
-- Search term suggestion
+- Term Suggestions.

+You can read a detailed explanation of Autocomplete and it's features [here](https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/4gXFsEWjF7QF7UtI2GAvhL).

 ## Usage

 Add `autocomplete-result-list.v2` into the blocks of a `search-bar`.
-We also recommend to set `customSearchPageUrl` and `openAutocompleteOnFocus` as shown.
+We also recommend to set `openAutocompleteOnFocus` as shown.

 ```json
 {